ReubenKR/drawing-shapes/README.md

 -   Record at least one time when your program didn\'t compile.

-    -   What compilation errors did you get?
+    -   What compilation errors did you get? varable has not yet been initiated
     -   What is your process for figuring out the problem with your code?
-Describe the resources or strategies you used in this process.
+Describe the resources or strategies you used in this process. i had to find the variable that hadn't been initiated and initiate it
     -   What is the solution to the bug?
-That is, what do you need to fix about your code to make it compile?
+That is, what do you need to fix about your code to make it compile? set it to a value
 You do not need to turn in all of your debugging notes, but you will need to answer questions about your debugging process in your Reflection.

 Create a README.md in your repository which includes your debugging notes